Don't Race Out To Buy C-Com Satellite Systems Inc. (CVE:CMI) Just Because It's Going Ex-Dividend

-C-Com Satellite Systems's upcoming dividend is CA$0.013 a share, following on from the last 12 months, when the company distributed a total of CA$0.05 per share to shareholders.
-Based on the last year's worth of payments, C-Com Satellite Systems stock has a trailing yield of around 1.5% on the current share price of CA$3.28.
+The company's next dividend payment will be CA$0.013 per share, and in the last 12 months, the company paid a total of CA$0.05 per share.
+Based on the last year's worth of payments, C-Com Satellite Systems stock has a trailing yield of around 4.2% on the current share price of CA$1.2.
 We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
-As a result, readers should always check whether C-Com Satellite Systems has been able to grow its dividends, or if the dividend might be cut.
+So we need to check whether the dividend payments are covered, and if earnings are growing.

-If a company pays out more in dividends than it earned, then the dividend might become unsustainable - hardly an ideal situation.
-C-Com Satellite Systems distributed an unsustainably high 124% of its profit as dividends to shareholders last year.
-Without more sustainable payment behaviour, the dividend looks precarious.
-That said, even highly profitable companies sometimes might not generate enough cash to pay the dividend, which is why we should always check if the dividend is covered by cash flow.
-Over the last year it paid out 69% of its free cash flow as dividends, within the usual range for most companies.
+Dividends are typically paid from company earnings.
+If a company pays more in dividends than it earned in profit, then the dividend could be unsustainable.
+C-Com Satellite Systems distributed an unsustainably high 147% of its profit as dividends to shareholders last year.
+Without extenuating circumstances, we'd consider the dividend at risk of a cut.
+Yet cash flows are even more important than profits for assessing a dividend, so we need to see if the company generated enough cash to pay its distribution.
+Over the last year it paid out 63% of its free cash flow as dividends, within the usual range for most companies.

 Have Earnings And Dividends Been Growing?

 Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
 If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
 With that in mind, we're encouraged by the steady growth at C-Com Satellite Systems, with earnings per share up 3.5% on average over the last five years.